 I look forward to working with YOU (and maybe your team?).
-I can’t promise increased job performance, as that isn’t specific in the research, but for those that make Mindfulness a practice, I can promise more focused attention, lower stress, and increased happiness.
+I can’t promise increased job performance, although, the research is getting there!
+But, for those that make Mindfulness a practice, I can promise more focused attention, lower stress, and increased happiness.
 One might guess those changes can definitely lead to increased life performance!

 Now the Official Bio: (info about education and past work)

-I am a graduate of The Mindfulness Training Institute's mindfulness teacher training; studying under Mark Coleman and Martin Aylward.
+2015 - A graduate of The Mindfulness Training Institute's mindfulness teacher training, studying under Mark Coleman and Martin Aylward.
 MindfulnessTrainingInstitute.com

-I've practiced meditation as a part of my yoga practice for over ten years.
-I've practiced from a variety of lineages, but mostly focused on breath, metta, mantra, and viniyoga.
-Over the years, I've attended many 3-4 day yoga retreats focused on chakras and sutras.
+I've practiced meditation as a part of my yoga practice for 15 years.
+Over the years, I've attended many 3-4 day yoga retreats.
 In the fall of 2011, my meditation became a regular practice, separate from the yoga and moved from a regular 3-5 day per week practice to a 5-7 day per week practice.
 That same fall, I was introduced to Mindfulness through Jon Kabat-Zinn meditation books and cd’s.
 I felt that this form of meditation supported me in my everyday life more than the other forms of meditation and moved forward in learning more about it.
 I now maintain a daily Mindfulness meditation practice and attend at least one week-long, or longer, silent retreat every year.

 Previously, I worked in the online education arena of higher education for 14 years.
 Most notably, I served six years as the Director of Distance Education at Western Wyoming Community College.
-In addition to administrative experience, I have over 10 years of full and part-time faculty experience along with, instructional design and project management experience.
-Most recently, I spent 4 years as a Readiness and Retention Specialist with Pearson, focused on Smarthinking, an online tutoring service, and other retention solutions within higher education.
-I completed both my M.S.
-(2002) and Ph.D.
-(2008) in Education at Capella University with a focus on Leadership in Higher Education.
-My bachelors (1993) is in a totally unrelated field, Agriculture Business Management from the University of Wisconsin-Madison.
+In addition to the leadership experience, I have over 10 years of full and part-time faculty experience along with, instructional design and project management experience.

 My Favorite Things